jaanli/jaan.io/_posts/2013-08-31-how-to-ace-the-gre-and-physics-gre.md

 Most PhD programs in the US require the GRE general test.
 These scores matter, so start studying early and register at ETS to take the tests as early as possible.

 * For the general GRE test, I used and highly recommend The Princeton Review’s Cracking the GRE 2013 edition.
 It is excellent preparation and includes plenty of practice tests.
-* Do not get any older version (e.g. the 2012 version), but get the [2014 edition](http://www.amazon.com/Cracking-Practice-Edition-Graduate-Preparation/dp/0307945634).
+* Don't get an older version (e.g. the 2012 version), but get the [2014 edition](http://www.amazon.com/Cracking-Practice-Edition-Graduate-Preparation/dp/0307945634).
 * ETS periodically adds new material to the tests so you want the most up-to-date book.
 You can take a computer-based or hand-written version of the test; I recommend the handwritten version as it is easier to make notes and work out the problems on the test booklet itself than on paper beside the computer.